harbour/core/contrib/gtnap/Readme.md

 ### In Windows

-> **Important:** In case we have several versions of Visual Studio installed on the development machine, we must set a default one using the `CMAKE_GENERATOR` environment variable
+> **Important:** The MSVC compiler used by Harbour `hbmk2` is configured using the `vcvarsall.bat` script of the specific version of Visual Studio we are going to use.
+To configure the compiler in CMake, we must set the `CMAKE_GENERATOR` environment variable to the same version as `vcvarsall.bat`.
 ```
-Visual Studio 17 2022
+set CMAKE_GENERATOR=Visual Studio 17 2022
-Visual Studio 16 2019
+set CMAKE_GENERATOR=Visual Studio 16 2019
-Visual Studio 15 2017
+set CMAKE_GENERATOR=Visual Studio 15 2017
-Visual Studio 14 2015
+set CMAKE_GENERATOR=Visual Studio 14 2015
-Visual Studio 12 2013
+set CMAKE_GENERATOR=Visual Studio 12 2013
-Visual Studio 11 2012
+set CMAKE_GENERATOR=Visual Studio 11 2012
-Visual Studio 10 2010
+set CMAKE_GENERATOR=Visual Studio 10 2010
-Visual Studio 9 2008
+set CMAKE_GENERATOR=Visual Studio 9 2008
-Visual Studio 8 2005
+set CMAKE_GENERATOR=Visual Studio 8 2005
 ```

 > **Important:** On Windows 64bit machines we can force 32bit compilation using the `-a Win32` flag in `build.bat` script.
 By default, it will compile to 64bit.